JopStro/json5-lua/README.md

 # JSON5 lua

-A native lua module for reading json5, written in rust with mlua and serde.
+A native lua module for reading json5, written in rust using mlua and serde.

 ## Usage
 the json5.dll/dylib/so file must be availible in the lua cpath (e.g. the working directory)